pmd/pmd/docs/pages/pmd/languages/java_metrics_index.md

 }
 ```
 After block 0, the control flow can either execute block 1 or 2 before jumping to block 3.
 From block three, the
 control flow will again have the choice between blocks 4 and 5 before jumping to block 6.
-The first `if` offers two
+The first `if` offers 2
 choices, the second offers 3, so the cyclomatic complexity of this method is 2 + 3 = 5.
 NPath, however, sees 2 * 3 =
 6 full paths from the beginning to the end.

-The fact that NPath multiplies the complexity of statements makes it grow exponentially: 10 `if` - `else` statements in
-a row would give an NPath of 1024, while Cyclo would evaluate to 20.

-Methods with an NPath complexity over 200 are generally considered too complex.

-We compute NPath recursively, with the following set of rules:
-* A block has a base complexity of 1
-* The complexity of `for`, `do` and `while` statements is 1 + the complexity of its block + the complexity of its
-  guard condition
-* The complexity of an `if` statement is 1 + the complexity of its guard condition +

 ## Weighted Method Count (WMC)